 Apply for a home equity loan or line of credit from Citizens Bank

-Now that you know how much your home is worth, you can apply for a home equity line of credit or home equity loan online.
-The application takes 20 minutes or less.
-You can also call a Citizens Bank home loan advisor at 1-800-340-LOAN if you have questions about the process or would like to start your application over the phone.
+Now that you know how much your home is worth, you can start the process of applying for a home equity line of credit or home equity loan by completing a quick form online.
+Answer a few questions, and a Citizens Bank Home Loan Advisor will contact you by the end of the next business day to complete your application.